cosmicdreams/final_project_group1/README.md

 ---------------------------------------------------------------

 ## Pokemon Identifier
-#### In order to have our pokedex identify a pokemon from an uploaded picture we need a large image collection of pokemon.
+#### In order to have our Pokedex identify a Pokemon from an uploaded picture we need a large image collection of Pokemon.
 This whole process sounds complicated.
 Luckily others have done this before.

-#### For our data pipeline we need a means of acquiring and classifying pokemon images.
-A quick search found this set of 6,820 cropped and labeled pokemon.
+#### For our data pipeline we need a means of acquiring and classifying Pokemon images.
+A quick search found this set of 6,820 cropped and labeled Pokemon.
 From there we just need to figure out the image classifier code and bundle up whatever comes from that.
 ---------------------------------------------------------------
 ### Machine Learning Model